fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## Change the build to run the tests in all supported Ruby versions
+## Change the pipeline to run the tests for all supported Ruby versions

     @@@yaml
     matrix: